haoranShu/15618fp/README.md

 * overlaps

-	This function checks if a region overlaps with the region covered by some QuadTree node.
+	Each QuadTree node has a bounding box which corresponds to a rectangle in the data space.
+This function checks if a region in data space overlaps with the bounding box of the QuadTree node.

 * traverse